 Read also (Reishi Mushroom Tea: 6 Amazing Health Benefits)

-Benefits of blue oyster mushroom for immune system
+Benefits of oyster mushroom for immune system

 Blue oyster mushrooms possess strong antioxidants and anti-inflammatory properties that boost your immune system.
 They also possess immunomodulatory activities.
 According to a study, blue oyster mushroom water extract has a role in increasing the production of reactive oxygen species from neutrophil, and has immunomodulatory properties involving all immunocompetent cells.

-Blue oyster mushroom may slow aging
+Blue mushroom may slow aging

 Aging is associated with cellular and DNA damage and apoptosis due to the attack of free radicals.
 When your body is under intensive oxidative stress, it releases excess free radicals, more than the glutathione in your body can handle.
 This free radicals, having overpowered your body’s natural antioxidants, now begins to attack your DNA and cellular components.
 This in turn leads to massive cell deaths and aging of your skin.